SuperTapood/RustyDolphin/README.md

  https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

+- [ ] use ifdef _DEBUG
+- [ ] udp and tcp v6s to properly get the process name (also make process name fetching faster (don't check both compare ip))
+- [ ] curl with tracert
 - [ ] start putting release in releases on github and explore release optimizations
-- [ ] udp and tcp v6s to properly get the process name (also make process name fetching faster (don't check both compare ip))
-- [ ] winsdk free lol
 - [ ] to strings should really return constant values lol
 - [ ] switch to unique pointers for packets?
 - [ ] exapand IPV4 Options